rorylshanks/veriflow/README.md

 In this object:

-- `"ENTER_USER_ID_HERE"` should be replaced with the ID of the user for whom you're setting the headers.
+- `"ENTER_USER_ID_OR_GROUP_ID_HERE"` should be replaced with the ID of the user or group for whom you're setting the headers.
-- The key-value pairs inside the user's object correspond to the headers you wish to set, with the header name as the key and the header value as the value.
+- The key-value pairs inside the user or group object correspond to the headers you wish to set, with the header name as the key and the header value as the value.

 Upon configuration, Veriflow will automatically add the requested headers to each upstream request based on the user that accesses the service.
 This allows for personalized and context-specific request handling.
 Please remember to keep your JSON file and the policy configuration secure due to the sensitive nature of header information.